danielrares1/danielrares1/README.md

 Software Engineer | [everis](https://www.everis.com/brazil/pt-br/home-br)

-I'm a Software Engineer, that has been working as a development since 2018👨🏻‍💻
+I'm a Software Engineer, that has been working in development since 2018👨🏻‍💻

 - 📍 From SP
 - 💻 Technology Enthusiast